 Andrew Taylor and Mike Wiley in Portland

 In 2013, Andrew Taylor and Mike Wiley were named Food & Wine's best up-and-coming chefs of New England for their Portland restaurant Eventide Oyster Co.
+Along with business partner Arlin Smith, Taylor and Wiley also own two other Portland restaurants - the long-popular Hugo's and The Honey Paw, their newest creation.
+The New York Times described the latter as "the latest relatably cool restaurant from one of Portland’s most winning chef-restaurateur teams."

-Rob Evans, of Hugo’s in Portland
+Rob Evans, of Duckfat, in Portland

 Sam Hayward, of Fore Street Restaurant in Portland